25 Sights in Freising, Germany (with Map and Images)

 Show sight on map

 The Benediktuskirche is a Catholic church on the Cathedral Hill in Freising.
-The church is located east of the cathedral and can be reached through the cloister that leads through the rear part of the Benedictus Church.
+The church is located east of the cathedral and can be reached through the cloister that runs through the rear part of the Benedictus Church.
 The church is separated from the cloister only by iron bars.

 Wikipedia: St. Benedikt (Freising) (DE)